jveerabhadran/binp52/README.md

 **Data**

-A sample raw data (`.csv` count matrices) is included in this repository.

-Input format: Each sample is a raw count matrix (genes × cells) in `.csv` format, placed in `Data/`
+Input format: Each sample is a raw count matrix (genes × cells) in `.csv` format, a sample placed in `Data/`

 This is how a raw count matrix typically looks like.
 Each row represents a gene, and each column represents a cell.
 The values are raw, unnormalized read counts.